 The Spring 2020 cohort runs February - May 2020, and applications for S20 are due in December.

 Our curriculum provides what we and our employer partners see as necessary skills for a junior-level software developer.
 First, we'll help you learn how to learn (seriously, there are some lifehacks you'll wish you had during college chemistry class).
 Then we will start with programming and computer science basics, dive into the building blocks of web pages (HTML, CSS, JS), then get into the server side of web applications (databases, SQL, Python/Node.js/Ruby/PHP, web frameworks, AWS), all with plenty of exposure to modern development systems and tools (Git, GitHub, Agile, TDD, UI/UX design).
 Through all of this, our focus is on making real, working software projects.
 We can print off a certificate for you at the end if you're the sentimental type, but this experience is really about making things, working with a team, building your project portfolio, and networking with the local developers and companies who we hope will be your future co-workers and employers.

 As software development is a rapidly-changing field, we update some our specific technology offerings for each cohort.
 A few past offerings:

-There are two reasons.
-First, we want to hit the ground running on week one.
+The first four weeks of Bootcamp lessons are delivered remotely.
+We do this for a few reasons.
+First, we want to hit the ground running on week one of the in-person phase, while minimizing the time our students spend out of full-time work.
 Our students start with different prior experiences, so we want to make sure everyone is starting at (nearly) the same spot.
 And we want that spot to be somewhere beyond absolute zero.
-Our program is an intense 12 weeks, but without the prework, we couldn't fit in all that you'll need.
-Don't worry, Bootcamp week 1 will include a review of material you'll be covering on your own during Prework.
+Our program is an intense 16 weeks, but without the prework, we couldn't fit in all that you'll need.